Making your content accessible

 Some users use assistive technology tools such as screen readers, screen magnifiers and speech recognition.
 But you’ll need to consider whether you’re including other groups as well.
-For example, people with reduced motor skills that use the keyboard instead of a computer mouse, or colour-blind people, or people with dyslexia.
+Such as, people with reduced motor skills and use the keyboard instead of a computer mouse, or colour-blind people, or people with dyslexia.
 These are amongst many needs that we must consider.

-The accessibility standards in this guide, and in the LJMU online content style guide, will help you address these needs.
+The accessibility standards in this guide, and in the Web content style guide, will help you address these needs.